-Probably it's because we are a water planet and that what happens to the seas is more important than the fate of the late.
+Probably it's because we are a water planet, and that what happens to the seas is important for the fate of the planet.
 The oceans are where most of the extra heat generated by Climate Change goes, where the effluent and waste of humanity ends up, and where the effects of our littering of the planet is most obvious.

 But I also suspect it's psychological.